EMMC-ASBL/tripper/README.md

 ------------
 Additional functionality beyond interfacing triplestore backends is provided by specialised sub-package:

-* [tripper.dataset]: An API for data documentation.
+* [tripper.datadoc]: An API for data documentation.
 * [tripper.mappings]: Traverse mappings stored in the triplestore and find possible mapping routes.
 * [tripper.convert]: Convert between RDF and other data representations.